First-Principles Analysis of Chirality-Induced Spin Selectivity at Molecule-Metal Interfaces in Photoemission

 This idealized behavior is strongly reduced once the Au geometry is taken from the relaxed molecule-metal interface, even after removing the molecule.
-Figure \ref{fig:Au}(b)(e) present the results for the $4\times 4\times 9$ Au (111) slab whose atomic coordinates are adopted from the relaxed ($M$)-[7]H/Au interface, where we observe qualitative changes in the spin polarization compared to the primitive Au (111) unit cell.
+Figure \ref{fig:Au}(b) presents the results for the $4\times 4\times 9$ Au (111) slab whose atomic coordinates are adopted from the relaxed ($M$)-[7]H/Au interface, where we observe qualitative changes in the spin polarization compared to the primitive Au (111) unit cell.
 The calculated work function of this slab is 5.20 eV, implying that the incident light with $h\nu=$ 5.83 eV can probe electronic states up to 0.63 eV below the Fermi level.
 At the $\Gamma$ point, the out-of-plane spin polarization $\zeta_z^\pm$ decreases from unity to about 20\%, with $\zeta_z^+= -\zeta_z^-$ for all $E_{\rm kin}$.
-In contrast, at $\mathbf{k}_\parallel=$ (0, 0.03333), $\zeta_z^\pm$ becomes finite, with $\zeta_z^+\not= \zeta_z^-$.
 This change can be understood as a consequence of symmetry lowering and the associated mixing of irreducible representations in the initial and/or final states.\cite{wohlecke1984} The comparison therefore suggests that even modest departures from perfect surface symmetry can strongly alter the computed PES spin polarization.
 This needs to be taken into account when connecting theory to experiment.
 Rather than taking the ideal $\zeta_z^\pm=\pm1$ result as the relevant experimental baseline, the lesson is that the spin polarization of Au(111) is highly sensitive to the actual local geometry of the interface.
 Small random distortions on top of a perfect Au (111) slab lead to the same qualitative conclusion.
+Figure \ref{fig:Au}(e) presents the corresponding result for linearly polarized incident light, $\zeta_z^{\rm LP}$, which is nearly zero for all $E_{\rm kin}$, consistent with Refs. \citenum{Kettner2018} and \citenum{Hoesch2004}.